condo in thailand

 Agents

-• It’s very convenient.
-You just need to tell them what you want.
-And they will show you all the properties they have, both new and used properties, based on your requirements.
+• Convenience: It’s very convenient.
+You just need to tell them what you want and they will show you all the properties they have, both new and used, based on your requirements.

-• It’s free since they get commission once the condo is sold from the seller.
+• Free Service: The service is free since they get a commission once the condo is sold from the seller or the condo developer.

-It’s easy to find real estate agents in Thailand.
-As soon as you post that you are looking to buy a condo on any expat facebook groups in Thailand, you will be quickly approached by dozens of agents.
+Also, it’s easy to find real estate agents in Thailand.
+As soon as you post that you are looking to buy a condo on any expat facebook group in Thailand, you will be quickly approached by dozens of agents.

 Many property websites listed in the following section are also frequented by real estate agents.